saulpw/visidata/README.md

 - query data in VisiData from any supported backend
 - output resulting query in SQL, Substrait, or Python
-- modify data (for supported updatecommit data back to

 ### [Backends supported by Ibis](https://ibis-project.org/docs/3.1.0/backends/) (read)